uafrica/oauth-server/README.md

 * `OAuthServer.afterDeny` - On the user denying the client

 You can customise the OAuth authorise page by creating a overriding template file in `src/Template/Plugin/OAuthServer/OAuth/authorize.ctp`

+### Component/Authenticator Options

+- `OAuthServer.privateKey`

+REQUIRED: Set your private key filepath.

+The key file should be don't readable other user. (file permission is `400`, `440`, `600`, `640`, `660`)

+- `OAuthServer.publicKey`

+REQUIRED: Set your public key filepath.
+That generated from the above private key.

+The key file should be don't readable other user. (file permission is `400`, `440`, `600`, `640`, `660`)

+- `OAuthServer.encryptionKey`

+REQUIRED: Set your encryption key string.
+That generated from `vendor/bin/generate-defuse-key` command.

+- `OAuthServer.accessTokenTTL`

+Optional: Set access token TTL.
+Specify a format that can be interpreted by the [DateInterval](https://www.php.net/manual/en/dateinterval.construct.php) class.

+default: `PT1H` (1 hour)

+- `OAuthServer.refreshTokenTTL`

+Optional: Set refresh token TTL.
+Specify a format that can be interpreted by the [DateInterval](https://www.php.net/manual/en/dateinterval.construct.php) class.

+default: `P1M` (1 month)

+- `OAuthServer.authCodeTTL`

+Optional: Set auth code TTL.
+Specify a format that can be interpreted by the [DateInterval](https://www.php.net/manual/en/dateinterval.construct.php) class.

+default: `PT10M` (10 minutes)

+- `OAuthServer.supportedGrants`

+Optional: Set supported grant types.
+This option can be the following list: `AuthCode`, `RefreshToken`, `ClientCredentials`, `Password`.

+default: `['AuthCode', 'RefreshToken', 'ClientCredentials', 'Password']`

+- `OAuthServer.passwordAuthenticator`

+Optional: Set Authenticator that use password grant.
+Set this if your application uses a non default authenticator.

+default: `Form`

+### OAuthAuthenticate Options

+- `continue`

+Optional: If set to false, if OAuth authentication fails, stop processing there.

+default: `true`

+- `fields.username`

+Optional: Specify the user's primary key field.

+default: `id`

+more configuration options see: https://book.cakephp.org/3.0/en/controllers/components/authentication.html#configuring-authentication-handlers